Northern Eurasia 2016: Russian Electoral Interventions

 6 Nov 2016–17 Oct 2017 Raqqa campaign▲

-In a surprise victory, Republican candidate Donald Trump - a businessman and celebrity with no political experience - defeated Democratic candidate Hillary Clinton - former Secretary of State and First Lady - in the 2016 United States presidential election.
+In a surprise victory, Republican candidate Donald Trump—a businessman and celebrity with no political experience—defeated Democratic candidate Hillary Clinton—a former Secretary of State and First Lady—in the 2016 United States presidential election.
 Trump won 30 states with a total of 306 electors, gaining 57% of the electoral vote despite losing the popular vote by 2.1%.
 Trump’s success emphasized the divisions creeping into US society as well as the distrust much of the population had for the political establishment and the media.
 Accusations of Russian interference in the elections led the US intelligence community to launch an investigation into Trump’s presidential campaign in early 2017, ultimately concluding in 2019 that while there was “sweeping and systematic” Russian interference, there was insufficient evidence to bring conspiracy charges against Trump or his associates.